3DStreet/3dstreet-docs/docs/key-features/ar-ready-export.md

 1. **Rigged Object Removal**:
    * Automatically filters out people, cyclists, and vehicles with rigged animations
    * Prevents potential animation and scaling issues in AR environments
+   * This is required for compatibility with inCitu and other AR platforms that do not support animated 3D models

 2. **Texture Transform Baking**:
-   * Converts KHR_texture_transform extensions into direct UV coordinate modifications
+   * Eliminates compatibility issues with platforms that don't support KHR_texture_transform glTF extension by converting textures into direct UV coordinate modifications
-   * Ensures proper texture display across all AR platforms
+   * Ensures proper materials display across all AR platforms such as Adobe Aero, especially ground elements such as roadway markings and street textures
-   * Eliminates compatibility issues with platforms that don't support certain glTF extensions

 3. **Geospatial Metadata**:
    * When a scene has a location set, embeds geographical coordinates (longitude, latitude)